vendidero/woocommerce-germanized/readme.txt

 = Delivery to DHL Parcel Shops =
 You may optionally choose to offer delivery to DHL parcel shops or pick-up stations.
 Customers may find a parcel shop nearby by embedding an overlay of the DHL search API.
-On choosing a parcel shop within the overlay the corresponding data is automatically added to the checkout fields.
+On choosing a parcel shop within the overlay the corresponding data is automatically added to the WooCommerce checkout fields.

-= eKomi Integration =
-Shop managers who are using eKomi as a Review Management Service may easily integrate it's features within WooCommerce.
-Easily set up eKomi by adapting a few Settings within WooCommerce Germanized.

 == Installation ==